scottishtwinengines/scottishtwinengines/README.md

 hi im thomas.
 Im seen in GTCS OHHHH GTCS GET ME OUT no

-I like trains and legos and other fandoms ok im also a yumeshipper ok
+I like trains and legos and other fandoms ok im also a yumeshipper ok? also please read my rentry

   [strawpage](https://twocaledoniantwins.straw.page/)
  , [2nd strawpage](https://thearlesdalerailway.straw.page/)